Built-ins#

 Writes all contained values to fields of a multi-line string.
 If the value’s string representation exceeds

-, U+2026) - signifying that the field width must be larger for the value to appear in its entirety.Raises
+field_width, it is truncated, with its last character slot re-purposed to an include an ellipsis character (…, U+2026) - signifying that the field width must be larger for the value to appear in its entirety.Raises

-is not positive.This method is primarily intended for use in interactive sessions.
+ValueErroriffield_widthis not positive.This method is primarily intended for use in interactive sessions.
 Relying on this method for serialization (or similar) is discouraged, as its format may change without regard for backwards compatability.

-- equal(other: Matrix[M_co, N_co, object]) IntegerMatrix[M_co, N_co, bool] #
+- equal(other: Matrix[M_co, N_co, object]) IntegerMatrix[M_co, N_co, bool]#

 - equal(other: object) IntegerMatrix[M_co, N_co, bool]